determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

 Slots Per Trial
 ===============

-The ``resources.slots_per_trial`` field in the :ref:`experiment-config-reference` controls the number of GPUs used to train a single trial.
+The ``resources.slots_per_trial`` field in the :ref:`experiment configuration
+<experiment-config-reference>` controls the number of GPUs used to train a single trial.

 By default, this field is set to a value of ``1``, which disables distributed training.
 If you increase the ``slots_per_trial`` value, this will automatically enable multi-GPU training.
 Bear in mind that these GPUs can either be located on a single machine or distributed across multiple machines.
 The experiment configuration merely dictates the number of GPUs to be used in the training process, while the Determined job scheduler decides whether to schedule the task on a single agent or multiple agents.
-Whether to schedule the task on a single agent or multiple agents depends on the machines in the cluster and other active workloads.
+Whether the job scheduler schedules the task on a single agent or multiple agents depends on the machines in the cluster and other active workloads.

 Multi-machine parallelism allows you to further parallelize training across more GPUs.
-To use this feature, ``slots_per_trial`` should be set as a multiple of the total number of GPUs on an agent machine.
+To use this feature, set ``slots_per_trial`` to a multiple of the total number of GPUs on an agent machine.
 For example, if your resource pool consists of multiple 8-GPU agent machines, valid ``slots_per_trial`` values would be 16, 24, 32, and so on.

 In the following configuration, trials will use the combined resources of multiple machines to train a model: